-Rear Safety Belt Comfort Guides for Children and Small Adults (4-Door Models)
+Rear Safety Belt Comfort Guides for Children and Small Adults

-Four-door models have rear shoulder belt comfort guides.
-This feature will provide added safety belt comfort for children who have outgrown child restraints and for small adults.
+Rear shoulder belt comfort guides will provide added safety belt comfort for children who have outgrown child restraints and for small adults.
 When installed on a shoulder belt, the comfort guide pulls the belt away from the neck and head.
 There is one guide for each outside passenger position in the rear seat.
 To provide added safety belt comfort for children who have outgrown child restraints and for smaller adults, the comfort guides may be installed on the shoulder belts.
 Here's how to install a comfort guide and use the safety belt: